 Like the older generations, the LG C2 series will support hardware level calibration.
 Portrait Displays have not yet updated their Calman software to include details and options for the C2 2022 range officially (currently in beta), but it does still work when selecting the 2021 models as the pipeline is the same for these new screens.

 The screen features a built-in pattern generator for the software which means that you do not need an expensive external pattern generator.
 This hardware calibration allows you even better control over the setup if you have a compatible calibration device and one of the Calman software packages.
 Note that for many casual users, simple setting changes will be sufficient given the results we’ve seen above to get an accurate and comfortable setup.
 You can check our our comprehensive guide to using the Calman ‘LG AutoCal’ software here.

 We will update this review with hardware calibration results at a later date once we’ve done further testing.
-We will also look at normal software level profiling to add to this review.

 We wanted to test here how uniform the brightness and colour temp were across the screen especially as some users have reported issues with coloured tints on their screens, most commonly a bluish tint towards the edges.
 Measurements were taken at 36 points across the panel on a pure white background.
 The measurements were taken using an X-rite i1 Display Pro colorimeter with a central point on the screen calibrated to 120 cd/m2.
 The below uniformity diagram shows the difference, as a percentage, between the measurement recorded at each point on the screen, as compared with the central reference point.

 It is worth noting that panel uniformity can vary from one screen to another, and can depend on manufacturing lines, screen transport and other local factors.
 This is only a guide of the uniformity of the sample screen we have for review.